Curated selections from recent collections

-Prints are available on demand.
+Original and Prints are available on demand.
+And ready to be delivered globally.

 This series serves as a visual dialogue between past and present, blending contemporary expression with historical references to evoke connection and dislocation.
 Using Adire fabric, I weave narratives of fragility, diversity, and unity, symbolizing the resilience of Black identity.
 Employing Cubist-inspired techniques, I manipulate the fabric to reflect cultural hybridity and Pan-Africanism.